Mayank2901/hackernews-clone/README.md

 - src/components has components that are to be rendered
 - src/constants.js has API URL
 - src/store.js initializes the redux store with a provided initial state use by both frontend and server side
+- CircleCI for deploying to heroku after tests are passed

 ## Available Scripts